zefhub/zef/README.md

 - I like Datomic but prefer something open source that feels like working with local data structures
 - I don't want to learn a new query language like Cypher or GSQL (I just want to use Python)
 - I need a GraphQL API that's easy to spin up and close to my data model
-- I want an easy and visible way to compose functions into pipelines with subscriptions
+- I want to code Python in a more functional style by chaining lazy operators

 <br />
 <br />